Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Unix.md

 1. Download the desired language pack(s) by selecting the `.traineddata` file(s) for the language(s) you need.
 2. Place the `.traineddata` files in the Tesseract tessdata directory: `/usr/share/tessdata`
-3. Please view  [OCRmyPDF install guide](https://ocrmypdf.readthedocs.io/en/latest/installation.html) for more info.
+3. Please view  [tesseract install guide](https://tesseract.readthedocs.io/en/latest/installation.html) for more info.

 **IMPORTANT:** DO NOT REMOVE EXISTING `eng.traineddata`, IT'S REQUIRED.